grammyjs/website/site/docs/plugins/chat-members.md

 });

 bot.start({
-  // Make sure to specify the desired update types.
+  // Make sure to include the "chat_member" update type for the above handlers to work.
   allowed_updates: [...API_CONSTANTS.DEFAULT_UPDATE_TYPES, "chat_member"],
 });
 ```

 :::

-Filters include the regular Telegram statuses (owner, administrator, member, restricted, left, kicked) and some additional ones for convenience:
+Filters include the regular statuses (owner, administrator, member, restricted, left, kicked) and some additional ones for convenience:

-- `restricted_in`: a member of the chat with restrictions;
+- `restricted_in`: a restricted member of the chat
-- `restricted_out`: not a member of the chat, has restrictions;
+- `restricted_out`: not a member of the chat, has restrictions
-- `in`: a member of the chat (administrator, creator, member, restricted_in);
+- `in`: a member of the chat (administrator, creator, member, restricted_in)
-- `out`: not a member of the chat (left, kicked, restricted_out);
+- `out`: not a member of the chat (left, kicked, restricted_out)
-- `free`: a member of the chat that isn't restricted (administrator, creator, member);
+- `free`: a non-restricted member of the chat (administrator, creator, member)
-- `admin`: an admin of the chat (administrator, creator);
+- `admin`: an admin of the chat (administrator, creator)
-- `regular`: a non-admin member of the chat (member, restricted_in).
+- `regular`: a non-admin member of the chat (member, restricted_in)

 To summarize, here is a diagram showing what each query corresponds to: